 Just because you can doesn’t mean you should.
 Great entrepreneurs have a focus.
 They’ve tightened up what they want to do, how they can help and serve their clients.

-Ever watch "reality" TV shows and they’re like, “I got many different businesses.
-I’m a clothing designer, bread maker, mechanic and own an accounting firm.
-I’m a boss!”
+Ever watch “reality” TV shows and they’re like, “I got many different businesses.
+I’m a clothing designer, bread maker, mechanic, and own an accounting firm.
+I’m the boss!”

 You’re not a boss.
 You’re tired and all over the place.
 Don’t be like this.
 A lot of creative people get into this by accident.
 They’re great in more than one field and think they need to capitalize on all of it.
 You know what?
 You don’t have to.